austinh-io/JavaScript-E-commerce-Frontend/README.md

 ## Custom Icons with JSymbol
 I utilize a custom built system for icons, too.
 I called it "JSymbol".
 I haven't made any of the icons myself, however.
 I use icons from [Iconoir](https://iconoir.com).
 It is more flexible than what I was using before, though, which was just using a font icon library from Google Material Icons.
 I think it's also more performant, as before I had to use a trick in CSS using masks to change the color of the icon, while now I simply assign its color through the stroke or fill, as you would normally with an SVG.
 I'm not sure how well it scales, however.
 I currently am putting all the SVG data in a single SVG file.
 At this time it is only around 15kb, but it also only has around 10-15 icons right now.
 I don't know how big this file will be if significantly more icons are added.

+Honestly, the name probably isn't original.
+However, I did manage to snag jsymbol.com in case I ever make something bigger from it.